richdevelopments/guitar_database/README.md

 # Guitar Database
-Stream One Project: User-Centric Frontend Development - Code Institute
+Data-centric Development

-This eb application is a database of guitars that can be searched and viewed by any user.
+This web application is a database of guitars that can be searched and viewed by any user.
 I have built this project using Flask, Python, HTML5, CSS3 and MongoDB.
 The user is able to create, update and delete their own guitars.